Changepoint detection for dependent Gaussian sequences: Discussion and concluding remarks

 \section{Discussion and concluding remarks}

-In this paper we have developed \textsc{cusum}-type changepoint detection tests for dependent data sequences that obey a multivariate Normal law.
-These consist of a log-likelihood test statistic, and the corresponding threshold (where large-deviations theory is used to approximate the type I error probability).
+In this paper we have developed \textsc{cusum}-type changepoint detection tests for dependent Gaussian data sequences.
+The paper includes the setting in which the underlying dataset follows an {\sc arma} structure, a versatile class of models that has been frequently used to describe traffic streams (and other networking related time series).
+The changepoint tests consist of a log-likelihood test statistic in the spirit of {\sc cusum}, and the corresponding threshold derived from a large-deviations approximation to the false alarm probability.
 In the literature such \textsc{ld}-based \textsc{cusum}-type tests have so far predominantly focused on procedures for detecting a change in mean in a sequence of independent observations.
-We have extended the application of this type of test to the case of detecting (1)~a change in mean in (dependent) multivariate Normal data, (2)~a change in variance in independent Normal data and (3)~a change in scale (that is, the process blows up by a factor) in (dependent) multivariate Normal data.
+We have extended the application of this type of test to the case of detecting (1)~a change in mean in correlated normal data, (2)~a change in variance in independent normal data and (3)~a change in scale (that is, the process blows up by a factor) in correlated normal data.
+Furthermore, the false alarm criterion we employed ensures that the false alarm rate is low for every given window, thus allowing for a low variability of the number of false alarms.

-We have demonstrated our new changepoint detection test by means of a set of examples in which we wish to find a change in the mean of a typical dependent sequence like an \textsc{ar}(1) or an \textsc{ma}(1) process.
-These simulations have shown that the test performs well (in terms of false alarm ratio and detection delay) for all practically relevant scenarios, i.e., for \textsc{ar}(1) and \textsc{ma}(1) coefficients between $-0.3$ and $0.6$, as long as the change in mean is considerably larger than the standard deviation of the process.
-In case of a strong negative correlation or a large change in mean, adaptation of the test settings is possible ---~reducing the number of false alarms with minor negative influence on the detection delay.
-Moreover, the test performance is to a large extent resilient to changes that are smaller than the expected change (and that are used in the test setup).
+We have demonstrated our changepoint detection test in a number of examples where we tested \textsc{ar}(1) and \textsc{ma}(1) processes against a change in mean.
+These simulations have shown that the test performs well (in terms of false alarm ratio and detection delay) for \textsc{ar}(1) and \textsc{ma}(1) coefficients between $-0.3$ and $0.6$, as long as the change in mean is larger than the standard deviation of the process.
+In case of a strong negative correlation or a large change in mean, adaptation of the test settings is possible to further reduce the number of false alarms with minor negative influence on the detection delay.
+Moreover, the test performance seems to be rather resilient with respect to misspecification of the change size (as used in the test set-up).

 \vb